COMPANYNAMEHERE/Local-Internet-Archiver/README.md

 - **Automatic archiving** – captures the full HTML of every page as it loads.
 - **Per-site folders** – files are stored under `~/Downloads/<domain>/<YYYY-MM-DD>/`.
 - **Options page** – toggle archiving on or off from the extension's options.
-- **Manifest V3** – uses a service worker for modern Chrome and Firefox compatibility.
+- **Manifest V2** – uses a non-persistent background script for broad browser compatibility.

 ## Development